What is Islamic Finance? Halal Investing Explained

 💡 What is Islamic Finance?

-Islamic finance refers to a financial system that operates in accordance with Shariah law—the moral and ethical principles derived from the Quran and Hadith.
-Unlike traditional finance, where interest (known as riba) plays a central role, Islamic finance strictly prohibits it.
+Islamic finance is a financial system that follows Shariah law, which is based on the moral and ethical teachings of the Quran and Hadith.
+Unlike conventional finance, where interest (riba) is a fundamental component, Islamic finance strictly forbids earning or paying interest.

 🚫 Key Principles of Islamic Finance